-- 60. The project on Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III with 3 years period from 2023 to 2025, led by USA, was launched officially at TC 55th Session. - 61.
-The implementation status and progresses of the project achieved in 2023 were described as: - Drafting the Proposal of SSOP-III

-- Drafting the Agreement between ESCAP and TC. - Reporting ans discussing at AWG meeting, and was agreed to submit to ESCAP. - ESCAP suggested that the submitted proposal needs to be considered a wider lever than the proposed community-level. - 62.
-The implementation plan of the project for 2024 was proposed for approval as blow: - To re-writing the proposal based on the comments from ESCAP.
+- 65. The project on Synergized Standard Operating Procedures for Coastal Multi-Hazard Early Warning System (SSOP)-Phase III with 3 years period from 2023 to 2025, led by USA, was launched officially at TC 55th Session. - 66.
+The implementation status and progresses of the project achieved in 2023 were described as: - Drafting the Proposal of SSOP-III - Drafting the Agreement between ESCAP and TC. - Reporting ans discussing at AWG meeting, and was agreed to submit to ESCAP. - ESCAP suggested that the submitted proposal needs to be considered a wider lever than the proposed community-level. - 67.
+The implementation plan of the project for 2024 was proposed for approval as blow: - To re-writing the proposal based on the comments from ESCAP and submit the updated proposal to ESCAP for approval.